xwiki-contrib/sandbox/authenticators/xwiki-authentication-jdbc/README.txt

 = Provided properties

+authentication:
+* login: login entered in the login form
+* password: password entered in the login form

+save:
 * all XWiki.XWikiUsers fields (email, first_name...)
-* login: the id of the user (the name of the XWiki document or what the user typed in the login form)
+* login: the id of the user (the name of the XWiki document)
 * name: a combination of the XWiki.XWikiUsers first_name and last_name fields

-* passwordsha1base64: the passwords provided by the user encoded with SH1 and then converted in BASE64
+creation:
+* all the save properties
+* password: password entered in the register form

 = TODO

 * more encrypted passwords
-* add support for more than just string properties
+* add support for more than just String properties